physical-computation/Conventions/README-CCodingConventions.md

 }
 ```

-4. Variable declations with type separated from variable names by a tab:
+4. Variable declations with type separated from variable names by a tab and float all variable definitions to the top of the enclosing scope, separated by no empty lines unless necessary to denote groups of different variable classes:
 ```c
 int	myVariable;
 void *	myPointer;